 The Court then points out that it "does not automatically have jurisdiction over legal disputes between States" and that "one of the fundamental principles of its Statute is that it cannot decide a dispute between States without the consent of those States to its jurisdiction".
-It cannot indicate provisional measures without its jurisdiction in the case being established prima facie (at first sight).
+It cannot indicate provisional measures without its jurisdiction in the case being established prima facie.

 Concerning the first basis of jurisdiction invoked, the Court observes that under the terms of its declaration, Yugoslavia limits its acceptance of the Court's compulsory jurisdiction to "disputes arising or which may arise after the signature of the present Declaration, with regard to the situations or facts subsequent to this signature".
-It emphasizes that although Belgium did not base any argument on this provision, the Court must consider what effects it might have prima facie upon its jurisdiction.
-In this regard, the Court states, it is sufficient to decide whether the dispute brought to the Court "arose" before or after 25 April 1999, the date on which the declaration was signed.
+It states that in order to assess whether it has jurisdiction in the case, it is sufficient to decide whether the dispute brought to the Court "arose" before or after 25 April 1999, the date on which the declaration was signed.
 It finds that the bombings began on 24 March 1999 and have been conducted continuously over a period extending beyond 25 April 1999.

-The Court has thus no doubt that a "legal dispute . . . 'arose' between Yugoslavia and [Belgium], as it did also with the other NATO member States, well before 25 April 1999".
+The Court has thus no doubt that a "legal dispute ... 'arose' between Yugoslavia and [Canada], as it did also with the other NATO member States, well before 25 April 1999".
 The Court concludes that the declarations made by the Parties do not constitute a basis on which the jurisdiction of the Court could prima facie be founded in the case.

-As to Belgium's argument that Yugoslavia is not a member State of the United Nations in view of United Nations General Assembly resolution 47/1 (1992), nor in consequence a party to the Statute of the Court, so that Yugoslavia cannot subscribe to the optional clause of compulsory jurisdiction, the Court maintains that it need not consider this question, taking into account its finding that the declarations do not constitute a basis of jurisdiction.
+As to Canada's arguments that Yugoslavia's declaration accepting the compulsory jurisdiction of the Court "is a transparent nullity" and that Yugoslavia is not a member State of the United Nations in view of United Nations Security Council resolution 777 (1992) and United Nations General Assembly resolution 47/1 (1992), nor a party to the Statute of the Court, the Court maintains that it need not consider this question, taking into account its finding that the declarations do not constitute a basis of jurisdiction.